canonical/charms.reactive/docs/faq.rst

 Why doesn't my Charm do anything?
 Why are there no hooks in the ``hooks`` directory?
 ------------------------------------------------------------------------------------

-You probably forgot to include
+You probably forgot to include :doc:`layer-basic <layer-basic>` in your ``layer.yaml`` file.
-`layer:basic <https://github.com/juju-solutions/layer-basic>`_ in your
-``layer.yaml`` file.
 This layer creates the hook files so that the reactive framework starts when a hook runs.